MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/make-external-list.md

 3. After the site opens, in the **Site Objects** tree on the left of the application window, select **External Content Types**.

-4. Select the **External Content Types** tab and then, in the ribbon, select **External Content Type**, to begin the creation process.
+4. Select the **External Content Types** tab, and in the ribbon, to begin the creation process, select **External Content Type**.

 5. In the **External Content Type Information** section of the page, change the **Name** and **Display Name**.
 Make certain that the **Name** is descriptive.
 The **Display Name** is a friendly name for the ECT.

-6. Select the hyperlink **Click here to discover external data sources and define operations** to open the Operation Designer page.
+6. To open the Operation Designer page, select the link **Click here to discover external data sources and define operations**.

     ![Screenshot of the External Content Type Information panel, and the link Click here to discover external data sources and define operations, which is used to make a BCS connection.](media/9b6c66c9-9e95-40aa-8b99-459ec16070fd.png)

-7. Select **Add Connection** to open the **External Data Source Type Selection** dialog box.
+7. To open the **External Data Source Type Selection** dialog, select **Add Connection**.

-8. Select **SQL Server** to access the SQL Azure database.
+8. To access the SQL Azure database, select **SQL Server**.

     ![Screenshot of the Add Connection dialog where you can choose a data source type.
 In this case, the type is SQL Server, which can be used to connect to SQL Azure.](media/0eaef7d3-8f67-403b-be39-a8c54922fd17.png)
     > [!NOTE]
     >  .You cannot use on-premise data sources, such as .NET Type, with SharePoint Online.
 In addition, you cannot use a SQL Server data source that is on-premise with SharePoint Online.